-Allegations related to the offense of trespass may, upon first glance, appear to be considerably less serious than some of the other criminal charges making their way into Florida courtrooms.
+Allegations related to the offense of trespass may, upon first glance, appear to be considerably less serious than some of the other criminal charges making their way into local courtrooms.
 However, the fact is that depending on the circumstances at hand, being found guilty of such an act has the potential to negatively affect an individual’s life in a surprisingly profound way.

 Plainly stated by Fla.
 Stat. §810.08, the crime of trespassing occurs when an individual, without authorization, invitation or license, intentionally enters into a conveyance or structure or, alternatively, after having received license, authorization or invitation which is subsequently revoked, remains in that structure or conveyance.